jzabroski/Home/PowerShell/Remoting/README.md

 # Two Approaches
 1. WMI (Windows Management Infrastructure)
-2. CIM (Common Information Management)
+2. CIM (Common Information Management) via `CimCmdlets` module

 As of PowerShell v3, CIM approach is preferred.
-The PowerShell CIM cmdlets do NOT require PowerShell to be present on the remote machines (only on the calling machine).
+The PowerShell CIM cmdlets do NOT require PowerShell to be present on the remote machines (only on the calling machine).  `CimCmdlets` uses WinRM, and talks to `Winmgmt` (Windows Management Instrumentation) service on Windows.

 https://stackoverflow.com/questions/54495023/what-library-for-powershell-6-contains-the-get-wmiobject-command/54508009#54508009